nautobot/nautobot/docs/configuration/optional-settings.md

 Default: UTC

 The time zone NetBox will use when dealing with dates and times.
 It is recommended to use UTC time unless you have a specific need to use a local time zone.
 [List of available time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ---

+## UPDATE_CACHE_TIMEOUT

+Default: 86,400 (24 hours)

+The number of seconds to retain the latest version that is fetched from the GitHub API before automatically invalidating it and fetching it from the API again.
+This must be set to at least one hour (3600 seconds).

+---

+## UPDATE_REPO_URL

+Default: None

+The releases of this repository are checked to detect new releases, which are shown on the home page of the web interface.
+You can change this to your own fork of the NetBox repository, or set it to `None` to disable the check.
+The URL provided **must** be compatible with the GitHub API.

+Use `'https://api.github.com/repos/netbox-community/netbox/releases'` to check for release in the official NetBox repository.

+---